 MH17 probe reveals close ties between Russia, Ukraine rebels

-An international team of investigators piecing together a criminal case in the July 2014 shooting down of Malaysia Airlines Flight 17 over eastern Ukraine says evidence suggests links between Russia and separatists in the region were closer than previously believed.
-The Joint Investigation Team issued a fresh appeal for witnesses Thursday and revealed details of secure communications between Russian officials and rebels in the Donetsk People's Republic (DPR) rebel group in eastern Ukraine.
+An international team of investigators piecing together a criminal case in the July 2014 shooting down of Malaysia Airlines Flight 17 over eastern Ukraine said Thursday that evidence suggests links between Russia and separatists in the region were closer than previously believed.
+The Joint Investigation Team issued a fresh appeal for witnesses and revealed details of secure communications between Russian officials and rebels in the Donetsk People's Republic (DPR) rebel group in eastern Ukraine.

+"The JIT has information that indicates that the influence of the Russian Federation extended to administrative, financial and military matters in the DPR," the team said in a statement, adding that contacts between Russia and the rebels intensified in the first half of July 2014.
+"There was almost daily telephone contact between the leadership of the DPR and their contacts in the Russian Federation," the JIT said.

+"They spoke with leaders in Moscow, near the border with Ukraine and in Crimea.
+Communication mostly took place via secure telephones provided by the Russian security service."
+Russia has repeatedly denied involvement in the downing and accused the investigation team of bias.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)